Yarkane/Quantumnet/README.md

 ## Introduction

-Mash is a toolkit which contains multiple tools to test and benchmark the Post Quantum security algorithms.
+Quantumnet is a toolkit which contains multiple tools to test and benchmark the Post Quantum security algorithms.
 It is mainly based on OQS-Openssl and Mininet.
 OQS-OpenSSL is a OpenSSL fork, maintained by the Open Quantum Safe team which goal is to make public the research and the evolutions in the Post-Quantum Security Algorithm field.
 Mininet is a tool available for certain linux distributions that allows to create nodes and switches, make them communicate and most importantly, apply constraints on the links between them.